enuchi/React-Google-Apps-Script/README.md

     handleError(err);
   }
 };

+// Use scriptHostFunctions to control dialogs scriptHostFunctions.close(); // close a dialog or sidebar scriptHostFunctions.setWidth(400); // set dialog width to 400px scriptHostFunctions.setHeight(800); // set dialog height to 800px

 ```

 In development, `gas-client` will allow you to call server-side functions from your local environment.
 In production, it will use Google's underlying `google.script.run` utility.